Interstellar Comet 3I ATLAS Latest News and General Information

 - Oct 7: ESA’s ExoMars and Mars Express missions capture new images, showing the comet’s delicate coma.

-- Oct 7: NASA’s Swift observatory detects water vapor — the first confirmed detection from an interstellar comet.
+- Oct 7: NASA’s Swift observatory detects water vapor — the first confirmed detection of water vapor from an interstellar comet at such a large heliocentric distance using space-based ultraviolet observations.

 - Oct 19: Keck Observatory spots a rare anti-tail, appearing to point toward the Sun due to viewing geometry.